bbrownekianda/docs/content/docs/getting-started/welcome/no-code.md

 ## Anonymous Forms

-Anonymous forms are a great way of allowing people outside of your organisation to interact with your processes, for example simple feedback forms to GDPR data requests that hop between multi divisions before sending back a response to the requester with the level of information held by the organization.
+Anonymous forms are a great way of allowing people outside of your organisation to interact with your processes - for example, simple feedback forms to GDPR data requests that hop between multi divisions before sending back a response to the requester with the level of information held by the organisation.

-It could be something as simple as a contact form or a feedback form but as we all know a contact form never ends with the contact submission.
-There is always a process or a series of steps behind each public/anonymous form that might culminate with an actionable result back to the person that started the submission.
+Even with a simple contact form or feedback form, the process rarely ends when the form is submitted.
+There is always a process or a series of steps behind each public/anonymous form that might culminate with an actionable result that goes back to the person who started the submission.

 Anonymous forms can be embedded in iframes and safely displayed within other web-based applications.

 ## Dashboards ##

 Use Kianda's predefined widgets to create charts in a dashboard page for your process.
-There are 7 different widgets that allow you to create a visualisation, where you can zone in on key data that you want to highlight.
+There are seven different widgets that allow you to visualise different aspects of your process, allowing you to zone in on key data you want to highlight.

 ***Creating a dashboard***